 - 1. Continue with didactic and clinical education uninterrupted.
-If accommodations related to pregnancy are needed, contact Accommodations & Accessibility Services at 757-240-2203. - 2.
+If accommodations related to pregnancy are needed, contact Accommodations & Accessibility Services at 757-240-2258. - 2.
 Request a leave of absence (LOA) for birth and convalescence.
 (Approval of LOA requires that a students' financial account is fully paid and up-to-date.) - 3.
+Continue with didactic and clinical education uninterrupted.
+If accommodations related to pregnancy are needed, contact Accommodations & Accessibility Services at 757-240-2258. - 4.
+Request a leave of absence (LOA) for birth and convalescence.
+(Approval of LOA requires that a students' financial account is fully paid and up-to-date.) - 5.
 Withdraw from didactic and/or clinical education and be reinstated in the next class.
-(Requires that the student is in good standing and there is an opening.) - 4.
+(Requires that the student is in good standing and there is an opening.) - 6.
 Request an incomplete (I) grade in course(s) the student is unable to complete due to pregnancy.
 (All incomplete course work must be completed by the start of the next semester but not to exceed 30 calendar days from the end of the previous semester.
-If the course work is not completed within the allotted time frame, the "I" grade automatically become an "F".)
+If the course work is not completed within the allotted time frame, the "I" grade automatically become an "F".) - 7.
 It is College policy to follow Riverside Health's Radiation Safety Program manual (available in the Program Director's office for review) on restricting the radiation dose received by the embryo or fetus of the declared pregnant student to internationally accepted limits.
 Additional information related to radiation safety for all accepted Radiologic Technology Program students will be provided upon enrollment.